-You will be asked to elevate or flex your arm to reduce the blood flow after the test.
+You may be asked to elevate or flex your arm to reduce the blood flow after the test, to decrease further bleeding.

-Giving a blood sample is not painful, though you may feel a sting or a pricking sensation as the needle goes into your vein.
+Giving a blood sample isn’t painful, though you may feel a sting or a pricking sensation as the needle goes into your vein.
 Your arm may throb slightly after the procedure.

 If your blood contains antibodies to HIV, it will bind with the antigen.
-The technician will check this by adding an enzyme to the petri dish and watching how your blood and the antigen react.
+The technician will check this by adding an enzyme, which helps speed up chemical reactions, to the petri dish.
+Afterward, they’ll watch how your blood and the antigen react.
 If the contents of the dish change color, you may have HIV.

 These tests are very safe, but rare complications can occur.
 For example, you may:

 - feel lightheaded or faint, especially if you have a fear of needles or blood

 - get an infection at the site of the needle insertion

 - develop a bruise at the puncture site

 Make sure to tell your healthcare provider if:

 - you’ve had trouble giving blood in the past